Meet our consultants

 Andi graduated from the University of Calgary in 2010, with a Bachelor of Kinesiology (with distinction), Majoring in Pedagogy with a Coaching Concentration.
 She then went on to complete her Masters degree in Physical Therapy in 2016 from the University of Alberta.

 Sports have always been Andi’s number one passion, having played competitive soccer, volleyball, golf, and track and field as a youth.
-However, Ringette has always been Andi’s biggest passion, having played for over 18 years, including one season with the University of Calgary Dino’s, and still playing competitively today.
-Andi also coached younger athletes in Ringette for over 8 years and currently is an assistant coach with the Zone 2 AA program at the U16 and U19 levels.
+However, Ringette has always been Andi’s biggest passion, having played for over 27 years, including one season with the University of Calgary Dino’s, and still playing competitively today.
+Andi also coached younger athletes in Ringette for over 10 years including assistant coach with the Zone 2 AA program at the U16 and U19 levels.
 It is through this passion in sports, movement, and the human body that drove Andi into pursuing Physical Therapy.

 Andi’s treatment style consists of manual therapy, therapeutic exercises, education, and most importantly, building a connection with her clients.
 Andi strives to get to know all her clients, their interests and hobbies, looking past just analyzing their injury, and hopes to make a positive impact so that they can successfully return to doing what they love.